-Although our team understands that any of our young learners who confide in them will most likely want them to keep the information shared confidential, for safety reasons, if for any reason there is a concern for the safety or well-being of the learner, our members may need to report the problem to the police, the Local Council Safeguarding Authority, or any other relevant organisation which may be able to assist with the problem better.
+Although our team understands that any of our young learners who confide in them would want to keep the information shared confidential.
+But for safety reasons, if there is a concern about safety, our members may need to report the problem.
+This could be to the police, the Local Council Safeguarding Authority, or any other relevant organisation.
 Before any of this, if not already done so in the first instance, they will report it to the designated safeguarding officer for NowSkills.

 Alongside our safeguarding policy, we also take our equality and diversity policy very seriously.
-At NowSkills, we understand that everyone should be treated fairly, and have the chance of equal opportunities.
-Although we promote this, we don’t entirely believe that everyone should be treated the same.
-We understand that people have different needs, and to allow equal opportunities, it is essential that these needs are recognised and focused upon for each individual.
+At NowSkills, we expect everyone to treat everyone fairly.
+But, we don’t treat everyone as the same.
+We understand that people have different needs.
+Therefore, we recognise individuals need, in order to allow equal opportunities.

 NowSkills have zero tolerance for discrimination of any kind – sex, race, sexuality, disabilities etc. Disciplinary action will take place for anyone who breaches the policy.
-Whether done towards an employer, a member of staff, a young learner, or even a member of the public, we will not accept this type of behaviour on any behalf.
+Whether done towards a member of staff, a young learner, or even a member of the public, we will not accept this type of behaviour.

-For Apprentices who need advice on various issues visit our Adivce and Guidance page, or feel free to conatct us for a chat.
+For Apprentices who need advice on various issues visit our Advice and Guidance page, or feel free to contact us for a chat.